Materials-Data-Science-and-Informatics/metador-core/README.md

 ## Development

-This project uses [Poetry](https://python-poetry.org/) for dependency management, so you will need to have poetry [installed](https://python-poetry.org/docs/master/#installing-with-the-official-installer) in order to contribute.
+This project uses [Poetry](https://python-poetry.org/) for dependency management, so you will need to have it [installed](https://python-poetry.org/docs/master/#installing-with-the-official-installer) for a development setup for working on this package.

-Then you can run the following lines to setup the project and install the package:
+Then you can run the following lines to setup the project:

 ```
 $ git clone git@github.com:Materials-Data-Science-and-Informatics/metador-core.git
 $ cd metador-core
 $ poetry install
 ```

-Common tasks are setup using [poethepoet](https://github.com/nat-n/poethepoet), that can be installed as a poetry plugin running `poetry self add 'poethepoet[poetry_plugin]'`.
+Common tasks are accessible via [poethepoet](https://github.com/nat-n/poethepoet), which can be installed by running `poetry self add 'poethepoet[poetry_plugin]'`.

-Run `poetry poe init-dev` (see [https://pre-commit.com](https://pre-commit.com)) after cloning.
-This enables pre-commit to enforce the required linting hooks.
+* Use `poetry poe init-dev` after cloning to enable automatic linting before each commit.

-Run `poetry poe lint` to run the pre-commit checks and linters manually.
+* Use `poetry poe lint` to run the same linters manually.

-Run `poetry poe test` (see [https://docs.pytest.org](https://docs.pytest.org)) before merging your changes to make sure you did not break anything, add `--cov` as a flag to also compute test coverage as a flag to also see a test coverage report.
+* Use `poetry poe test` to run tests, add `--cov` to also show test coverage.

-To generate local documentation (as the one linked above), run `poetry poe docs` (see [https://pdoc.dev](https://pdoc.dev)).
+* Use `poetry poe docs` to generate local documentation.

 ## Acknowledgements